cdeccio/cougarnet/README.md

 contains a JSON object mapping each interface to its VLAN or trunk assignment.
 The value for an interface assigned to a VLAN has the form `vlan<id>` where `<id>` is the numerical VLAN id.
 The value for an interface that corresponds to a trunk link is simply `trunk`.
-The above configuration wouldlresult in the following environment variables being set for `h2`:
+The above configuration would result in the following environment variable being set for `h2`:

 ```bash
 COUGARNET_VLAN={"h2-h1": "vlan25", "h2-h3": "vlan32", "h2-h4": "trunk"}